raufs/gzip-up/README.md

 It can also generate and optionally auto-submit Slurm batch scripts or auto-run locally using threading.

+> [!Warning]
+> THIS PROJECT IS STILL IN DEVELPMENT AND JUST AI GENERATED WITHOUT VETTING AT THIS POINT.
+DON'T USE.

+> [!IMPORTANT]
+> I AM A BIOINFORMATICIAN - IF POPULAR INTEREST - WE CAN ADD SAMTOOLS AS DEPENDENCY FOR SAM FILE TO BAM FILE COMPRESSION.

 ## Features

 - **File Discovery**: Recursively scan directories for files with specified suffixes